Moto g stylus 5G (2024) vs Apple iPhone SE (3rd Gen)

 Who should buy each?

-Choose the Moto g stylus 5G (2024) if: you need a large display for gaming, want a stylus for note-taking, or require significant battery life for long trips.
+Choose the Moto g stylus 5G (2024) if: you need a larger and more vibrant display for gaming, you want a built-in stylus for note-taking, or you require long battery life for all-day use.
 (6.7" display, 120 Hz refresh)

 Conclusion